 Allow sign-in for any OpenAthens domain

-This will put your application in the OpenAthens federation and, once set as live on the application page, make it visible to all OpenAthens IdPs.
+This will signal inclusion in the OpenAthens federation once set as live on the application page and approved.
+It will then be visible to all OpenAthens IdPs.

-This section is about other federations you might be or become a member of.
+This section is about other federations you might be in or become a member of.
 Enable them here and their metadata will be added to your configuration, however that is all.
 The switch does not register you in that federation and you will still need to take steps to appear there.
 See: How to join other federations

 The additional identity providers section is for those SAML IdPs that you want to connect who are not in a common federation (it is up to you to determine the weight of numbers that will make it easier for you to join any given federation than configure IdPs separately).
 See: Entities that are not in a federation